 PHC Board.
 The business of PHC will be managed under the direction of the PHC Board.
-The current directors of PHC are Ben C. Peternell, Michael D. Rose, Raymond E. Schultz and Ronald Terry.
+The current directors of PHC are Ben C. Peternell, Michael D. Rose, Raymond E. Schultz, David C. Sullivan and Ronald Terry.
 Prior to the Distribution Date, Embassy, as sole stockholder of PHC, plans to elect at least five additional persons to the PHC Board so that the persons identified below will constitute the entire PHC Board effective as of the Distribution Date.
 In accordance with the PHC Certificate, the PHC Board is divided into three classes with staggered terms.
 Each class of directors is elected for a term of three years.
 The PHC Certificate provides for a Board of Directors of not less than three nor more than seventeen directors and authorizes the PHC Board to determine the number within that range from time to time by the affirmative vote of a majority of the directors then in office.
 Directors for each class will be elected at the annual meeting of stockholders held in the year in which the term for such class expires and will serve thereafter for three years.

-NAME AND AGE PRESENT PRINCIPAL OCCUPATIONS OR EMPLOYMENT AND FIVE-YEAR EMPLOYMENT HISTORY CLASS OF DIRECTOR Ben C. Peternell(49) Director of PHC since March 1995.
+PRESENT PRINCIPAL OCCUPATIONS OR EMPLOYMENT AND FIVE-YEAR EMPLOYMENT HISTORY

+CLASS OF DIRECTOR

+NAIIE AND AGE

+Ben C. Peternell(49).....
+Director of PHC since March 1995.
 Senior Vice President, Human Resources and Communications of Promus since November 1989.

-Michael D. Rose(53) Chairman of the Board of PHC since March 1995.
+Michael D. Rose(53).....
+Chairman of the Board of PHC since March 1995.
 Chairman of the Board of Promus since November 1989.
 Chief Executive Officer (1989-1994) and President (1989-1991) of Promus.
-Mr. Rose also is a director of Ashland Oil, Inc., First Tennessee National Corporation and General Mills, Inc. Raymond E. Schultz(61) Director, President and Chief Executive Officer of PHC since March 1995.
+Mr. Rose also is a director of Ashland Oil, Inc., First Tennessee National Corporation and General Mills, Inc.

+Raymond E. Schultz(61).....
+Director, President and Chief Executive Officer of PHC since March 1995.
 President and Chief Executive Officer of Promus Hotels Division of Promus since March 1993.
 President and Chief Executive Officer of Hampton Inn/Homewood Suites Hotel Division of Promus (1991-1993).
 President and Chief Executive Officer of Hampton Inn Hotel Division of Promus (1983-1991).

+David C. Sullivan(55).....
+Director, Executive Vice President and Chief Operating Officer of PHC since March, 1995.
+Executive Vice President and Chief Operating Officer of Promus Hotels Division of Promus since 1993.
+Senior Vice President of Development and Operations of Hampton Inn/Homewood Suites Hotel Division of Promus (1991-1993).
+Vice President of Development, Hampton Inn Hotel Division of Promus (1990-1991).
+President and Chief Executive Officer of McNeill-Sullivan Hospitality Corporation (1985-1990).

-Ronald Terry(64) Director of PHC since March 1995.
+Ronald Terry(64).....
+Director of PHC since March 1995.
 Chairman of the Board of First Tennessee National Corporation since 1973.
 Chief Executive Officer (1973-1994) and President (1988-1991) of First Tennessee National Corporation.
-Mr. Terry also is a director of Promus and BellSouth Corporation.
+Mr. Terry also is a director of Promus, BellSouth Corporation and AutoZone, Inc.